kb-dk/newspaper-usage-statistics/README.md

 For IntelliJ see http://stackoverflow.com/a/24769264/53897

-For Ubuntu 15.04 "sudo apt-get install python-simplejson" is needed.
+For Ubuntu 15.04 "sudo apt-get install python-simplejson python-suds" is needed.

 /tra 2015-06-19